Equitable Distribution in Virginia

 Our Divorce Lawyers

-The highly-rated divorce attorneys at Livesay & Myers, P.C. are experienced with every type of equitable distribution case in Virginia, including complex and high value cases.
+The award-winning divorce attorneys at Livesay & Myers, P.C. are experienced with every type of equitable distribution case in Virginia, including complex and high value cases.
+From our five convenient office locations, we represent clients throughout Northern Virginia.
 If you are facing an equitable distribution hearing in Northern Virginia, we can help.
-Be sure to read our client reviews, then examine the profiles of each of our divorce lawyers to find the one who is the best fit for you.
+Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.

-Winter Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our custody lawyers for just $150.
+Summer Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our divorce attorneys for just $150 ($200 for our Fairfax and Arlington offices).
 Contact us today to take advantage of this discounted rate.